quacksouls/bitburner/doc/guide/misc.md

 ```

 Note the line `input.value = command;`.
 You replace `command` with a string that
-contains a chain of Terminal commands.
+contains a chain of terminal commands.
 Have your script format a path to a
-target server as a chain of Terminal commands.
+target server as a chain of terminal commands.
 Save the chain of commands as a
 string, insert this string at the appropriate place in the above template code,
 and run your script.
 Here is an [example script](script/terminal.js).